Car Insurance for Young Adults: How to Save on Coverage Ages 18-25

 Key Risk Factors Driving Higher Premiums

 Limited driving experience remains the primary factor affecting rates.
 Drivers in this age group lack the years behind the wheel that demonstrate consistent safe driving patterns.
-Males ages 18–19 are statistically more likely to be involved in fatal crashes than their female counterparts, which directly impacts pricing.
-An 18-year-old male typically pays approximately 10% more than females for full coverage.
+Males ages 18–19 are statistically more likely to be involved in fatal crashes than their female counterparts, which directly impacts pricing — though at age 18, the gap has narrowed, with males averaging roughly 8% less than females nationally according to recent Bankrate data.

-Age-specific accident data reveals that 18-year-olds represent the highest risk category, averaging around $532–$599 per month for full coverage — substantially above the national average.
-Gender differences persist throughout this age range, with males consistently paying higher premiums, though the gap narrows considerably by age 25, dropping to just a small annual difference.
+Age-specific accident data reveals that 18-year-olds represent the highest risk category.
+According to 2026 data, 18-year-olds on their own policy average around $639/month for full coverage — well above the national average of roughly $180–$225/month.
+Gender differences persist throughout this age range, with the gap narrowing considerably by age 25.

-Location also plays a significant role.
+Location plays a significant role as well.
 Urban areas with higher traffic density, crime rates, and claims frequency command higher premiums.
-Hawaii averages notably lower rates due to state laws limiting how much insurers can weigh age in pricing, while states like Louisiana push well above the national average.
+Hawaii averages notably lower rates due to state laws limiting how much insurers can weigh age in pricing, while states like Louisiana and Nevada push well above the national average.
 Learn more about how state-by-state rate differences can dramatically affect what you pay.

 Average Costs Across the Age Spectrum